periode/alternate-realities/assets/project_proposal.md

 What is the overall style (realistic, surrealistic, 8-bit, low-poly, etc.), and how does that style relate to the emotion you want to create?
 Along with it, describe how you intend to produce that art style (which software -Rhino, Photoshop-, which assets -thingiverse, asset store- and anything else -texture shaders, camera effects, generative techniques-).

+- Provide **a moodboard** that represents the atmosphere of your world.
+Select 10-15 images which represent the direction you're going for.
+They don't need to be images of assets you will use, but images that get you in the headspace for creating that world.
+Put them together in a single image file (using GIMP or Photoshop) and include the image here.

 - Describe **the sonic environment** of yous project.

 What does the audience member hear?
 Group them in three overall categories: sound effects, interface sounds and music.
 What is their character (e.g. metallic, smooth, melodic, organic), and how does that character tie in to the overall experience you are trying to build?
 You should have specific examples.